Matias-Libes-De-Geyter/MLP-pattern-recognition/README.md

 - Also, the tests runs well on MNIST database, but when drawing numbers, the accuracy drops.
 This could be because the numbers of the database used for training are all centered, and that the way they were generated was different than mine.
 I tried to implement a gradient around the brush to fit the MNIST database-style and it gave better results, but it wasn't enough.

 ### Next steps
 - I didn't implement flooding.
-Maybe that it could help.
+It could improve the model.
-- My next move will be to implement CNN to solve this problem.
-When writing by hand it doesn't give satisfying results (clearly above 50% but clearly below 60%).
+- The next move would be to implement CNN to solve this problem.
+When writing by hand it doesn't give satisfying results (clearly above 50% accuracy but clearly below 70%).

 ---

 ## How to Use

 - Run the ```main.exe``` file.
+To train, press 'y'.
+Any other input would lead to the test interface.
+- If training:
-- To plot the output of the training, run the ```plot.py``` file
+  - To plot the output of the training, run the ```plot.py``` file.
+- If testing:
+  - Press "A" to get a guess, press "R" to reset the canvas.

 To change the hyperparameters except boolean ```training```, you must recompile everything for now.
 The command to compile is: ```mingw32-make -f MakeFile```.